$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: The uncategorified story

-preserve the degree. \end{prop} \begin{proof} First lets us take a look how to read of the weight for a ladder.
-Assume that the flow on the top of a ladder is given by $\vec{S}=(S_1,\dots,S_m)$, at the bottom by $\vec{S}^{<} =(S^<_1,\dots,S^{<}_m)$ and at its horizontal edge by $T$.
+\begin{proof} First lets us take a look how to read off the weight for a ladder.
+Assume that the flow on the top of a ladder is given by $\vec{S}=(S_1,\dots,S_m)$, at the bottom by $\vec{S}^{<}=(S^<_1,\dots,S^{<}_m)$ and at its horizontal edge by $T$.
 Moreover, assume for simplicity that the ladder comes from an action of $F_1$, i.e. that it is a ladder at position $1$.
 Then, by our convention how to draw ladders, we have

 The weight $\mathrm{wt}(u)$ is now given by $\ell(S_1,T)-\ell(T,S_2^<)$, that is, by counting how many pairs of the set $T\times S^<_2$ are strictly ordered and subtract the number of strictly ordered pairs of $S_1\times T$.
 Since $S_1=S^<_1\cup T$, this is the same as